Vacancies

 To view Volunteer Now’s policy on the Recruitment of Ex-Offenders, click here.

-This role requires an Enhanced Disclosure check.
+This role requires an Enhanced Disclosure with Children’s Barred List check.

 Volunteer Now adheres to the Access NI Code of Practice available at https://www.nidirect.gov.uk/publications/accessni-code-practice and the Access NI.
 Policy on Data Handling available at https://www.justice-ni.gov.uk/publications/ani-privacy (or available on request).